gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: HybridGenerator: A quick reminder about RandomGenerator
+## 06-traffic-gen: HybridGenerator: A quick reminder about RandomGeneratorCores

-We also have to consider the `RandomGenerators`.
+We also have to consider the `RandomGeneratorCores`.

-It would be reasonable to assume that we should partition them like the `LinearGenerators`, but this is not the case.
+It would be reasonable to assume that we should partition them like the `LinearGeneratorCores`, but this is not the case.

 Even if each `RandomGeneratorCore` has the same `min_addr` and `max_addr`, since each one simulates a random memory access, each one will be simulating accesses to different (random) memory addresses.